kigster/arli/README.md

     -h, --help             prints this help

 Available Commands:
-    install      : installs libraries defined in Arlifile search       : Flexible Search of the Arduino Library Database
+    install      — installs libraries defined in Arlifile search       — Flexible Search of the Arduino Library Database

-See arli <command> --help for more information on a specific command.
+See arli command --help for more information on a specific command.
 ```

 #### Install Command